openjdk/jextract/doc/GUIDE.md

 enum MY_ENUM { A, B, C };
 ```

-Jextract will generate a set of simple getter method to access the constant values of the macro and the
+Jextract will generate a set of simple getter methods to access the constant values of the
-enum constants:
+macro and the enum constants:

 ```java
 // mylib_h.java